 Keeping your data secure, whether it be personal or business, is hugely important when selecting a backup solution.

-Hardware systems do sometimes fail, and at that point users can rely on instant virtualization of failed systems.
+Hardware systems do sometimes fail, and at that point, users can rely on instant virtualization of failed systems.
 The strongest of providers will be able to convert a backup into a running system in a matter of seconds.
-When choosing a backup solution, businesses should look for 6 important pieces of criteria: comprehensiveness, ease of use, recoverability, performance and reliability, affordability, and scalability.
+When choosing a backup solution, businesses should look for 6 important criteria: comprehensiveness, ease of use, recoverability, performance and reliability, affordability, and scalability.

-Small businesses generally do not have a dedicated technology department that can manage separate backup, recovery and business continuity solutions.
+Small businesses generally do not have a dedicated technology department that can manage separate backup, recovery, and business continuity solutions.
 Does the solution provide key functionality that is seamlessly integrated?
-A combination of on-premises and cloud-based services offer the best total protection for businesses of all sizes, especially small businesses.
+A combination of on-premises and cloud-based services offers the best total protection for businesses of all sizes, especially small businesses.

 As small business employees tend to take on multiple roles at work, managing technology shouldn’t be one of them.
 Solutions that offer intelligent user interfaces and are also supported by a vast network of managed service providers are often the best choices.

 With limited financial and technical resources, choosing a backup solution can be a trying task.
 Many opt for cheaper solutions, which provide them less functionality.
-Cheaper solutions may seem like the right call in the moment, but down the road it can be quite costly when the solution doesn’t do all that a small to mid-size business needed to prevent downtime.
-It’s important to find the most cost effective and affordable solution that won’t require sacrificing significant features and capabilities.
+Cheaper solutions may seem like the right call at the moment, but down the road, it can be quite costly when the solution doesn’t do all that a small to mid-size business needed to prevent downtime.
+It’s important to find the most cost-effective and affordable solution that won’t require sacrificing significant features and capabilities.

-Keeping your data secure, whether it be personal or business, is hugely important when selecting a backup solution.
+Whether it be personal or business, keeping your data secure is hugely important when selecting a backup solution.
 Natural disasters can wipe out entire facilities, so it is important to choose a provider with multiple, geographically separated data centers.

 What People Are Saying